The Healthy Ageing Doctor: Doing This For 30s Will Burn More Fat Than A Long Run! Dr Vonda Wright

 TL;DR

-• Your mindset about aging directly influences your physical health decline, and believing you can stay young is the first step to healthy aging
+• Your mindset about ageing directly influences your health decline, and believing you will age poorly becomes a self-fulfilling prophecy

-• Building and maintaining lean muscle mass and bone density in your 30s and 40s is critical to preventing frailty and disease in later life
+• Building lean muscle mass and strong bones in your 30s and 40s is critical for preventing life-threatening diseases and maintaining independence later in life

-• Menopause significantly impacts musculoskeletal health in women, requiring proactive strength training and nutritional strategies to maintain bone density
+• Menopause significantly impacts musculoskeletal health in women, requiring proactive exercise and nutrition strategies to maintain strength and bone density

 Key Moments